Intervention/docs/image/v3/basics/image-manager.md

 [TOC]

-The image manager works as a starting point for all operations.
-With this class you determine the used driver by configuration and then call the methods necessary for instantiation.
+The image manager is the starting point for all operations.
+With this class you determine the driver to use and call the methods needed for instantiation.

 ## Create a new image manager instance

 > public ImageManager::__construct(string|DriverInterface $driver): ImageInterface

-The instantiation of the image manager configures the entire setup and specifies the driver.
-This option is required.
-The possible values for the driver either an instance or a class name of driver.
+The image manager instantiation configures the entire setup and specifies the driver.
+The possible values for the driver are either an instance or a class name of driver.

-Intervention Image is currently supplied with two different drivers.
+Intervention Image is currently shipped with two different drivers.
 Depending on your PHP installation, you can choose between GD or Imagick.

 - `Intervention\Image\Drivers\Gd\Driver`